Authority: 5 U.S.C. 5707.

 §301-11.31 Are laundry, cleaning and pressing of clothing expenses reimbursable?

-Yes.
-The expenses incurred for laundry, cleaning and pressing of clothing at a TDY location are reimbursable as a miscellaneous travel expense.
-However, you must incur a minimum of 4 consecutive nights lodging on official travel to qualify for this reimbursement.
+Your agency may reimburse the expenses incurred for laundry, cleaning, and pressing of clothing as a miscellaneous travel expense for TDY within CONUS.
+However, you must incur a minimum of four consecutive nights lodging on official travel to qualify for this reimbursement.
 Laundry and dry cleaning expenses have not been removed from foreign per diem rates established by the Department of State, or from non-foreign area per diem rates established by the Department of Defense.
 Separate claims for laundry and dry cleaning expenses incurred in foreign areas and non-foreign areas are not allowed.

 §301-11.32 May I be reimbursed for an advanced room deposit in situations where a lodging facility requires the payment of a deposit, prior to the beginning of my scheduled official travel?